-The Casamora Awaysis development, our first property, is expected to commence sales and hospitality operations on or about November 1, 2022.
+The Casamora Awaysis development, our first property, commenced sales and hospitality operations on or about November 1, 2022.

 Inventory and Development Activities

 We intend to acquire real estate assets to develop into resorts, starting in Belize and then expand into other resort markets as funds allow, including building additional phases at existing resorts, including re-acquiring inventory from owners in default and in the open market and sourcing other real estate assets from third parties.